aspose-total/Aspose.Total-Products/total/en/java/conversion/docm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to DIF via Java or Online App" h2="On Premise Java API to convert DOCM to DIF without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Using [Aspose.Total for Java](https://products.aspose.com/total/java/), you can easily convert a DOCM file to DIF in two simple steps.
+Aspose.Total for Java is a comprehensive suite of feature-rich APIs that enable you to manipulate and convert documents.

+The first step is to export the DOCM file to HTML using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+Aspose.Words for Java is a powerful document manipulation and conversion API that enables you to easily convert DOCM to HTML.
+It supports a wide range of document formats, including DOCM, DOCX, HTML, PDF, and many more.

- Converting DOCM to DIF via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to DIF.
+The second step is to convert the HTML file to DIF using [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Cells for Java is a powerful spreadsheet manipulation and conversion API that enables you to easily convert HTML to DIF.
+It supports a wide range of spreadsheet formats, including XLSX, XLS, HTML, PDF, and many more.

+By using Aspose.Total for Java, you can quickly and easily convert a DOCM file to DIF in two simple steps.
+Aspose.Words for Java enables you to export the DOCM file to HTML, and Aspose.Cells for Java enables you to convert the HTML file to DIF.
+With Aspose.Total for Java, you can easily manipulate and convert documents with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}